zaengle/laravel-security-notifications/README.md

 There are two views that can be customized.
 Each with access to specific data:
 - `security-alert.blade.php`
   - Has access to a `$fields` array which contains the fields that were updated.
+It also has access to the `$updated_at` variable which is a Carbon instance of when the fields were updated.
 - `login-from-new-ip.blade.php`
   - Has access to a `$login` variable which is an instance of the `Zaengle\LaravelSecurityNotifications\Models\Login` model.